 Retaliation Due To Maternity Leave Discrimination

 It is not uncommon for employers to unlawfully retaliate when employees take maternity leave.
 Thankfully, New Jersey state and federal laws exist to protect individuals against retaliatory acts by their employer for protected activity such as taking maternity leave.
 Retaliation can include termination, demotion, unfair disciplinary measures, or any other unfavorable action.
 If you are subjected to workplace retaliation for putting your child first, the FMLA lawyers at McOmber McOmber & Luber, P.C. may be able to protect your career.

 Experienced New Jersey Employment Discrimination Lawyers Can Help You

 If you are an eligible employee and you have been denied your maternity leave rights under the FMLA, or faced retaliation in the workplace for making a complaint, contact the lawyers at McOmber McOmber & Luber, P.C. today.
-We have offices in Red Bank, NJ and Marlton, NJ and serve clients throughout the state.
+We have offices in Red Bank, NJ, Marlton, NJ, and Newark, NJ, and serve clients throughout the state .
 We can discuss your situation with you and help you determine the best course of action to get the compensation you deserve.